Q: How will my credits transfer?

 Q: Are transfer students required to live on campus?

 A: Meredith requires all first- and second-year students to live on campus unless they plan to live at home with a parent/spouse within a commutable distance to campus.
 Students requesting to live off campus are required to submit the Off Campus Housing Request Form with their application for admission.

 Q: What resources will help me transition into the community?

 A: Meredith is a supportive and welcoming community to all students – whether you enter directly from high school or as a student transferring in from another institution to finish your degree.

-You’ll receive personal academic advising with experienced advisers through the Office of Academic Advising and will be connected with your faculty adviser once you submit your enrollment deposit.
+You’ll receive personal academic advising with experienced advisors through the Office of Academic Advising and will be connected with your faculty advisor once you submit your enrollment deposit.

 You are eligible to become a resident in one of our spacious residence halls, or if you’re an upper-level student, in our on-campus apartments, The Oaks.